MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/testing-other-browsers.md

 There are several different levels of testing that you can do to test your website under different conditions:

-* **Browser emulators** help you to quickly test how your website looks and behave at different screen sizes and resolutions, with touch event emulation, and by overriding the User-Agent string that the browser sends.
-You use browser emulators from the browser you're developing on.
+* **Browser emulators** help you to quickly test how your website looks and behaves at different screen sizes and resolutions, with touch event emulation, and by overriding the User-Agent string that the browser sends.
+You use browser emulators from the browser that you're developing on.
 See [Browser emulators](#browser-emulators), below.

-* **Device emulators and simulators** enable you to run other devices from the device you're developing on and test your website on these other devices.
+* **Device emulators and simulators** enable you to run other devices from your development machine and test your website as if you were using these other devices.
 See [Device emulators and simulators](#device-emulators-and-simulators), below.

 * **Cloud-based emulators** enable you to run automated tests for your website across different platforms.
 See [Cloud-based emulators and simulators](#cloud-based-emulators-and-simulators), below.

 <!-- ====================================================================== -->